stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 `default_kind` dictionary in the configuration file.
 These default values are defined in the LFRic infrastructure code.

+.. note:: The ``logical`` Fortran primitive (intrinsic) data type is
+          not currently supported, however the support is planned for a future PSyclone release.

 .. _lfric-num-any-spaces:

 Number of Generalised ``ANY_*_SPACE`` Function Spaces